Chrisfaherty/ci-nft-social-hub/README.md

 - Browser Compatability

-    - I have an issue when i an trying to sign in on IOS, Mobile Browsers and Safari, When logging in i would get redirected back to the log in page.
+    - I have an issue when I am trying to sign in on IOS, Mobile Browsers and Safari, When logging in i would get redirected back to the log in page.
         I found out that Google Chrome and Firefox on desktop were the only 2 browsers having this issue.
 The issue seems to be with the access token getting stored which is used to redirect the logged in user to the loged in page.
 Since the token was not getting stored correctly in local storage the redirect kept pushing me back to the sign in screen.
         This is a bug that I want to fix when i have more time.
 The bug is known by many and seems to be a react compatability issue with browsers.